-What if you don’t see the Internal Speakers on the list of the Sound window?
-If you see Digital Out instead of Internal Speakers, disconnect all external devices from your MacBook and check the list again.
+What if you don’t see the Internal Speakers on the list in the Sound window?
+If you see Digital Out instead of Internal Speakers, disconnect all external devices from your MacBook and recheck the list.
 If nothing happens, visit the nearest Apple Authorized Service Provider.

 Reset NVRAM Or PRAM

-NVRAM stands for NonVolatile Random Access Memory, while PRAM is for Parameter RAM.
-NVRAM keeps the information related to sound volume, display resolution, start-up disk selection, etc. Resetting NVRAM or PRAM may fix sound issues on MacBook Pro.
+NVRAM stands for Non-Volatile Random Access Memory, while PRAM is for Parameter RAM.
+NVRAM keeps the information about sound volume, display resolution, start-up disk selection, etc. Resetting NVRAM or PRAM may fix sound issues on your MacBook Pro.
 The steps for both methods are the same.

 - Power off your Mac

-- Turn it back on, and immediately press Option, Command, P, and R keys all together
+- Turn it back on, and immediately press the Option, Command, P, and R keys altogether.

 - Wait for about 20 seconds or until you hear the start-up chime, then release all keys.